-Short-term actions include utility service territory pilots and the use of crossfunctional stakeholder groups to assess and coordinate technology choices.
-The most significant barrier is research to determine energy savings.
-Without clear indications of savings, there is little rationale for AMI to be an energy-efficiency measure.
+Short-term actions include utility service territory pilots and the use of cross-functional stakeholder groups to assess and coordinate technology choices.

 Strategy 5: Establish a Consistent Framework for New Construction Savings Determination.
 Establish a statewide residential performance modeling methodology adopted by the CPUC (especially the Energy Division) and the CEC.